 Assistant Professor.
 To be eligible for appointment at the rank of assistant professor, a faculty member normally is expected to hold the earned doctor's degree or its equivalent and must possess strong potential for development as a teacher and scholar.
-For disciplines that do not offer a doctoral degree, the terminal degree available in that field is required.
 For practicing physicians and other doctoral level clinicians, certification by the appropriate certifying medical board (if applicable) is required.
 Tenure may not be awarded to any faculty member at this rank.